 Islamic Fintech has potential to disrupt all aspects of the industry.
 The Islamic Fintech industry has emerged robustly since 2010, mirroring the growth of the broader global Fintech ecosystem, with the focus of development on shariah-compliant business and consumer financing.
-CAGR to reach \$3.8 trillion in 2023.
-The disruption and innovation that can be observed across the global finance industry is also impacting Islamic finance, with notable developments in particular in the last few years.15

-The segmentation of Islamic finance services, which comprises twelve categories as outlined in the below diagram, correlates to the six broad service areas identified globally, serving the same underlying needs of retail consumers and businesses, as well as the institutional needs of financial service providers, adjusted of course for the Islamic faithbased requirements of customers.
+The segmentation of Islamic finance services, which comprises twelve categories as outlined in the below diagram, correlates to the six broad service areas identified globally, serving the same underlying needs of retail consumers and businesses, as well as the institutional needs of financial service providers, adjusted of course for the Islamic faith-based requirements of customers.